-Our school recognise that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
+St Neot School recognises that all staff may find dealing with safeguarding and child protection concerns very difficult and upsetting.
 It may trigger memories of their own difficult childhood, or be an experience they have had as an adult, or a member of their family, or close friendship group has experienced.